nicolasdelisle/Presentation/README.md

 ## 🧱 AWS VPC

 Amazon Virtual Private Cloud (VPC) allows you to provision a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network.
-These five components work together to build secure, scalable, and highly available network architectures in AWS—comparable to traditional hardware infrastructure but more flexible and programmable.
+Vpc provide secure, scalable, and highly available network architectures in AWS—comparable to traditional hardware infrastructure but more flexible and programmable.

 ---